Sifee27/PyArt/README.md

 - **ASCII Art**: Transform your webcam feed into ASCII art with various styles
 - **16 Visual Effects**: Including ASCII variants and classic visual effects
 - **Hand Gesture Controls**: Use thumbs up/down to adjust ASCII detail level and fist gesture to capture photos
+- **Image & Video Converter**: Convert any image or video file to ASCII art
 - **Interactive Controls**: Keyboard shortcuts to switch effects and adjust parameters
 - **Snapshot Capture**: Save your favorite moments as image files
 - **Modular Design**: Easy to extend with new effects